msbinkley/RTCstuffs/README.md

     - We will make sure to that all of the variables referenced will be easily changed for the server (or any other location where the analysis can be run)

 # How to run.
-    1. Create your own paramfile to match your directory structure.
+    1. Edit your paramfile to match your directory structure.
         - binkley_local for Binkley's MacBook Pro
-    2. Load the paramfile in the top of the jupyter notebook by:
+    2. Use the sample jupyter notebook for how to load the param_file data.

-    3. Access the functions by appending the following to the top of your jupyter notebook as well:

-    4. Keep your jupyter notebooks in git directory so we can share our work.
+    3. Keep your jupyter notebooks in git directory so we can share our work and progress.

-    5. The variables in the paramfiles can be accessed by: paramDict["   "]
+    4. The variables in the paramfiles can be accessed by: paramDict["   "]

 # PARAMETER FILE VARIABLES
-    - largeTmpDir: A directory where the temporary files are kept.
+    - tmpDir: A directory where the temporary files are kept.
+    - gtexDir: A directory for the gtex data
+    - vcfDir: A directory for the gtex vcf directory (should be in gtexDir)

 # Notes:
     - Keep files in the git directory small.  (<10mb)